-Warning: Engine brake must be used on dry road only.
+Engine brake must be used on dry road only.
 Never use the engine brake on slippery roads; loss of control could result.

-Note: Engine brake is activated when accelerator pedal is released and the engine speed is higher than 750 rev/minutes.
+Engine brake is activated when accelerator pedal is released and the engine speed is higher than 750 rpm.
 Stoplights turn ON when the engine brake is used.

-Engine Stop Override and DDEC IV Diagnostic Request
+Engine Stop Override and DDEC V Diagnostic Request